koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 Does it seems to be too complecated?
 I see...
 But you don't have to impelement all interfaces!!
+Many functions might be ok as empty functions.

 You can impelement the interfaces incrementally.
 -->